waimea-wmbutler/200DTD-Assesment/Development.md

 ### Unknown-07-24

-Starting development of the base design and functionality of the website
+Starting development of the base design and functionality of the website.

-### DATE HERE
+### 15-08-24

-Replace this test with what you are working on

-Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.
+Finalised web-base for Completion

 ### DATE HERE